 Explain an Isolated Incident

 If this is the first time you've been charged with an overdraft fee, explain how it happened and why it should be considered as an isolated event.
 Whether the overdraft was the result of a problem with a direct deposit, forgetting to transfer money into the checking account, or a higher than normal automatic payment, giving as much detail as possible about the event can assure the bank that it won't happen again and the overdraft fee should be reversed.
+As Credit Karma reports, being a good customer and keeping some extra money in your account beyond what you need to spend every month can set up an excellent relationship with your bank.

 Talk About your Relationship with the Bank